 Set up of bridge mode consist of selecting a Rs and Rx of no more than a 1:100 ratio.
-Only ratios that auto range to the same capacitor can be measured in Bridge mode because the uncertainty of different capacitors is too large to exact a resistance measurement of value.
-When using the Bridge mode, parameters will auto range for the best reference resistance standards available to the operator.
+Only ratios that auto range to the same capacitor can be measured in Bridge mode in order to avoid the uncertainty contribution from using different capacitors.
+When using the Bridge mode, parameters will auto range for the best measurement parameters.
 Manual parameter setting is disabled in bridge mode to ensure the measurement parameters are the same for Rs and Rx.
-When measuring a resistance value using Bridge mode, you should have both resistors housed in a temperature stabilized and shielded enclosure, to avoid delays waiting for the UUT to stabilize after measuring the resistance standard.
+When measuring a resistance value using Bridge mode, you should have both resistors housed in a temperature stabilized and shielded enclosure.
 Keep the measurement cycle times longer rather than shorter, as speeding up a measurement will result in more noise.
 A good practice for Bridge and Direct modes is to take 300 samples using the last 50 for the mean and standard deviation.
 The operator must ensure that the reference resistance standard is calibrated at the required voltage.
 Otherwise, the voltage co-efficient must be used when determining the error at voltages other than the calibrated point of the standard, resulting in increased uncertainty.
 In Bridge mode maintaining the same capacitor and threshold settings allows for an effective Ratio for UUT:REF of 1:1, 1:10, 1:100, and in some specific cases can be extended to 1:1000, although 1:1000 ratios are not calibrated.
 To maintain these conditions, particular care should be maintained when working with ratios which are not at 1:1 to keep the ramp time in the electrometer between 500 millisecond and 1 minute.
 A list of common test setups can be found in the manual in Section 8.2 with the ramp time shown in the Table 8-4.
 Since the test parameters are the same, the calibrated resistance and the uncertainty of the UUT by the Bridge Mode are characterized by the following equations (1) and (2):

-$$\mathbf{Rxc} = \mathbf{Rs} \mathbf{Rx}(\mathbf{m}) / \mathbf{Rs}(\mathbf{m})$$ (1)
+$$Rxc = Rs Rx(m) / Rs(m)$$ (1)